SecurityLogMiner/log-collection-documentation/PRD.md

 ## Innovative Features

 There are no features that exist within this project that do not exist elsewhere.
 What makes this product stand out is its availability on platforms.
-The serice it provides could pave the way for innovative services due the product's core data collection service.
+The service it provides could pave the way for innovative services due the product's core data collection service.